Sun-Lab-NBB/ataraxis-data-structures/README.md

 ### PIP

-Use the following command to install the library using PIP: ```pip install YOUR-PROJECT-NAME```
+Use the following command to install the library using PIP: ```pip install ataraxis-data-structures```

 ### Conda / Mamba

 **_Note.
 Due to conda-forge contributing process being more nuanced than pip uploads, conda versions may lag behind pip and source code distributions._**

-Use the following command to install the library using Conda or Mamba: ```conda install YOUR-PROJECT-NAME```
+Use the following command to install the library using Conda or Mamba: ```conda install ataraxis-data-structures```
 ___

 ## Usage